-Andrew is extremely excited to be a Peacebuilders’ Mentor, and hopes that he can exude his passion and love for God to all the wonderful student participants and eventual Peacebuilders!
+Andrew is extremely excited to be a Peacebuilders’ Mentor again this year, and hopes that he can exude his passion and love for God to all the wonderful student participants and eventual Peacebuilders!

 Before moving abroad, she taught theology and served as a campus minister at other Chicago based Catholic high schools.
-Melissa is also a former Peacebuilders partner, and she is excited to join the Initiative this year in a new capacity.
+Melissa is also a former Peacebuilders partner, and she is serving the program as a mentor for the second time.
 Melissa and her husband currently live on the south side of Chicago.

 Katie says that it was her powerful experience with Peacebuilders that set her on the path she is on today.
 “Peacebuilders has given me so much and I am thankful for the opportunity to finally give back!”
-While schoolwork and her work at Mt.
-Assisi take up a lot of her time, Katie carves out a moment or two for her favorite activities, which include making creative art projects out of recycled things, reading any book she can get her hands on, watching Harry Potter, and learning how to cook.
+Katie likes to carve out a moment or two for her favorite activities, which include making creative art projects out of recycled things, reading any book she can get her hands on, and learning how to cook.
 She is looking forward to working with Peacebuilders again and is ready to go on this incredible journey with you!

 Nereida Pereda has been working at Regina Dominican High School teaching Theology for the past eight years.
 She has been involved in Youth Ministry for over fifteen years.
 Nereida serves as a Core Group Member of Teen Service Week, a non-profit organization that has been working with youth in the Chicago-land area for over 25 years.
 She graduated with a Masters in Pastoral Studies from Catholic Theological Union in May of 2010.
 She is excited to be returning to Peacebuilders as a Mentor.
 She is looking forward to the many experiences that Peacebuilders has to offer.